Some posts contain compensated links. Please read this disclaimer for more info.

 - Biograd na Moru was the former capital of the medieval Croatian Kingdom.

-Best Places to Visit in Croatia: Saharun Bay, Dugi Otok
+Top Places to Go in Croatia: Saharun Bay, Dugi Otok

-Saharun is often referred as the Caribbean beach of Croatia.
-It is crystal clear, with a white sand beach located in a secluded bay on the northern tip of Dugi Otok in the Zadar region.
-It is one of Croatia’s best-kept secrets, as such it is not as busy or touristy as some of the other popular destinations in Croatia.
-It is a private paradise for beach lovers, but also for lovers of the sea who want to explore the Croatian islands on a sailboat or a yacht and are looking for a perfect place to anchor and enjoy the stunning beauty that surrounds them.
+This is easily one of Croatia’s best-kept secrets; as such, it is not as busy or touristy as some of the other popular destinations in Croatia.
+It is a private paradise for beach lovers and lovers of the sea who want to explore the Croatian islands on a sailboat or a yacht and are looking for a perfect place to anchor and enjoy the stunning beauty that surrounds them.

 What to Do in Saharun Bay